thosgood/this-weeks-finds/markdown/201-250/week207.md

 > the conformal field theory is manifestly unitary, the argument is that
 > supergravity must be information preserving.
 Any information that
 > falls in a black hole in anti-deSitter space, must come out again.
 But
-> it still wasn\'t clear how information could get out of a black hole.
+> it still wasn't clear how information could get out of a black hole.
 > It is this question I will address.
 >
 > Black hole formation and evaporation can be thought of as a scattering
 > process.
 One sends in particles and radiation from infinity, and
 > measures what comes back out to infinity.
 All measurements are made at
 > infinity, where fields are weak, and one never probes the strong field
 > region in the middle.
-So one can\'t be sure a black hole forms, no
+So one can't be sure a black hole forms, no
 > matter how certain it might be in classical theory.
 I shall show that
 > this possibility allows information to be preserved and to be returned
 > to infinity.